-At St Mary's we pride ourselves on the excellent relationships that are built up between the children and all staff to support children's social and emotional needs.
-We encourage all the children to take an active role in their own wellbeing through weekly RHE (Relationships and Health Education) lessons and responsibilities such as training to be Wellbeing or Sports Ambassadors.
+At St Mary's, we pride ourselves on the excellent relationships that are built up between the children and all staff to support children's social and emotional needs.
+We encourage all the children to take an active role in their own wellbeing through weekly SEAL (social and emotional aspects of learning) lessons and responsibilities such as training to be a peer mediator.